ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-<sub>For the platform thread builder, you can specify additional parameters: thread group, <em>daemon</em> flag, priority, and stack size. </sub>
+<sub>In the platform thread builder, you can specify additional parameters: thread group, <em>daemon</em> flag, priority, and stack size. </sub>

 The _static factory method_ allows you to create a virtual thread with default parameters by specifying only a _Runnable_ task.
 (Note that by default, the virtual thread name is empty).